jedhabush/React-Fitness-Application/README.md

 ## Features

-1- Browse thousands of practicals exercise examples built with Rapid API. <br/>
+1- Browse thousands of practicals exercise examples built with [Rapid API](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/pricing). <br/>
 2- Pagination and display exercise details. <br/>
-3- Get related videos from YouTube built with Rapid API. <br/>
+3- Get related videos from YouTube built with [Rapid API](https://rapidapi.com/h0p3rwe/api/youtube-search-and-download/pricing). <br/>

 # Tech Stack

-• ReactJs
+• ReactJs. <br/>
 • Material UI: Since I used MUI when I built [YouTube clone](https://github.com/jedhabush/Youtube_Clone) app.
-I was impressed by it so I decided to use it one more time and explore it further.
+I was impressed by it so I decided to use it one more time and explore it further. <br/>
 • Rapid API: I used Rapid API during the development of [YouTube clone](https://github.com/jedhabush/Youtube_Clone) app.
-This time I used two different APIs that serve different aspects of the project but share common purposes.
+This time I used two different APIs that serve different aspects of the project but share common purposes. <br/>

 # Getting Started with Create React App